Featured Team Members: Danny Frazer, BBA

 At Open Sky, we are committed to maintaining the highest risk management standards in all aspects of our operations.
 During the winter, Open Sky implements specific winter wilderness risk management practices and protocols that encompass all aspects of programming, including course area management, guide training, staffing, student education, gear, nutrition, activities and program accreditation.

-In October, our course area moves from the high mountains of Colorado to the desert canyon country of Southeastern Utah where the climate is more hospitable, precipitation is infrequent, and sunshine is plentiful.
+In October, our course area moves from the high mountains of Southwest Colorado to the desert canyon country of Southeast Utah where the climate is more hospitable, precipitation is infrequent, and sunshine is plentiful.
 The typically mild winters in the lower elevations provide perfect conditions for our winter course area.
 Between November and March, average high temperatures range from 41 – 61 °F, average low temperatures from 20 – 32 °F, and average snowfall accumulation is between 0.5 to 4.5 inches.

 Open Sky utilizes a hybrid base camp/wilderness model year-round.
 Each group’s base campsite is furnished with a large tipi, a canvas wall tent with a wood-burning stove and a covered camp structure, which provide teams with shelter and warmth during winter.
 These structures also provide areas to gather, prepare food, eat, and dry gear.
 In addition, individual shower stall structures in each group site provide the added comfort of a warm shower, and gravel pathways throughout base camp alleviate the inherent challenge of mud and clay.
 Firewood is stocked throughout our operating area for easy access.